berkeman/glansigt/_posts/2019-09-02-bigdataathome.markdown

 We will show that, using simple examples with correspondingly simple Python programs, it is possible to work in an agile way with datasets exceeding one billion lines.
-Two examples
+Two examples (details will follow):

   1. String matching.
 Our simple example can process a 100 billion (100.000.000.000) line dataset in about 20 minutes!
-All in Python, using a program that is ony thirteen non-blank lines, on a $1000 computer.
+All in Python, using a program that is only thirteen non-blank lines, on a $1000 computer.

   2. Creating histograms of Gaussian distributed 64-bit floats runs at